 From the grave I took the longer route back to the bicycle to discover the rest of the small hill.
 It had a great view over the beach, a small temple and a Catholic church.
 Except for the view no picture is worth posting here though.

 Once I returned down to the crossing, I went for an ice coffee to the little coffee shop.
 Today I had the place to myself.
-My bicycle was parked as usual right outside.
+I parked my bicycle as usual right outside.

 Since it was again overcast and grey I went back to the hotel and decided to have a pedicure at the place I saw on the first evening.

-While I was worked on another woman came in who got her hair done.
+While I was worked on, another woman came in for her hair.
 She spoke a bit of English and asked me if I wanted to eat curry.
 She had a small curry shop up at the mall.
 Always open to new suggestions I followed her on the bike and ended up at her place.
 The fish curry I tried was very tasty.

 Since I was already in the mall I thought I would get some snacks for my train ride tomorrow.
 The supermarket was on the second level and I explored every aisle.
 It’s always so interesting to see what products other countries have.
 It took me the better part of an hour to do that and when I ended up at the cash register on the third level I noticed that there was also a movie center in the building.
 I thought it wouldn’t hurt to check if there were any English movies and surprise, surprise they showed ‘Jurassic World’.
 I bought my ticket and had two wonderful entertaining hours.